-As at March 31, 2020, an amount of 238 (2019 - 213) is owing from the Academy and has been included in accounts receivable.
-In addition, there is an amount of 98 (2019 - 78) owing to the Academy that has been included in accounts payable and accrued liabilities.
+As at March 31, 2021, an amount of 651 (2020 - 238) is owing from the Academy and has been included in accounts receivable.
+In addition, there is an amount of 1000 - 98 owing to the Academy that has been included in accounts payable and accrued liabilities.

-14 Financial assistance
+15 Financial assistance

 As part of its charitable mission, the Association provides financial assistance in the form of reduced fees to individuals who qualify for subsidized childcare and health and fitness memberships.
-In fiscal 2020, the total assistance provided was \$5,079 (2019 - \$5,850).
+In fiscal 2021, the total assistance provided was \$499 (2020 - \$5,079), which was lower than previous years due to significant program closures during the year due to COVID-19.

-15 Specific programs
+16 Specific programs